Traditional vs Agile Project Management – Which One Fits You?

 When Agile and Traditional project management are compared, Agile is ‘hands down’ more flexible.
 Since the entire project is divided into smaller sprints, introducing changes midway gets extremely easy.

 Contrary to the traditional approach, the whole team knows about the progress of the project in Agile.
-In this approach, the whole team decides the plan together and shares the ownership of the project.
+In this approach, the whole team decides the plan together and shares the ownership of the project which improves project transparency.
 Similarly, customers are also involved throughout the project and their feedback is taken into account for an acceptable final product.

 All Agile methodologies encourage teams to share information on a regular basis.
 There is no compartmentalization of information and every single member’s opinion is considered without regard to the position they hold in the company.

-For example, in the case of Scrum, the most popular Agile methodology, teams have daily ‘stand-up’ meetings where the team discusses their progress, problems, and plans for the day.
+For example, in the case of Scrum project management, the most popular Agile methodology, teams have daily ‘stand-up’ meetings and sprint planning where the team discusses their progress, problems, and plans for the day.

 Since Agile follows an ‘all hands on deck’ approach; the process of solving problems becomes easier and more efficient.
 Team members also have the autonomy to make trivial changes without getting approval from the project manager which saves a lot of time and stimulates progress.